 For communication between a coast station and a ship station, the coast station shall finally decide the working frequency or channel to be used.

 The forwarding traffic and the control for working for radiotelephony shall be carried out in accordance with Recommendation ITU-R M.1171.

-A typical DSC calling and acknowledgement sequence contains the following signals (see Recommendation ITU-R M.493).

-Composition of a typical routine DSC calling and acknowledgement sequence
+Prior to a transmission the transmitting device should check as far as possible that no other call is in progress.